optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ---

 <!-- _class: lead -->
-# Summary
+# Final remarks

 ---

-### Summary: Libraries

-- Use scipy if you want as few dependencies as possible
-- Use jaxopt for:
-    - batch optimization of many small problems
-    - differentiating optimizers w.r.t tuning parameters
-- Use estimagic if you need:
-    - Access to a huge number of optimizers
-    - Advanced diagnostics
-    - Advanced options such as scaling

----

-### Summary: Tips
+### Tips

 - Exploit least squares structure if you can
 - Look at criterion and params plots
 - Try multiple algorithms (based on theory) and take the best (based on experiments)
-- Try to improve the scaling of your problem
+- Think about scaling
-- Use multistart over genetic algorithms if finding local optima is easy
+- Use multistart over genetic algorithms for well behaved functions
 - Make your problem jax compatible and use automatic differentiation